top of page

 Industrial Smoke

 Even with rapid deployment of renewables, carbon capture, utilization, and storage (CCUS) is increasingly seen as a viable and necessary method of hitting net-zero targets worldwide.
-The carbon capture and storage team is examining the opportunities and challenges associated with carbon capture deployment in the US.
-By analyzing different technological, economic, and political factors, the team explores the path to achieving GHG goals via CCUS.
+In partnership with Clean Air Task Force, the carbon capture and storage team examines the opportunities and challenges associated with carbon capture deployment in the US.

 bottom of page